evolgenomics/HeliconiusHaplotagging/SV/README.md

 # Calling ROIs
 The ROIs are determined by the extent of beadTag sharing across two windows, along with some information from a genome-wide normalized background sharing rate.

-The background rate is calculated this way, using helera1_demo as an example:
+The background rate is calculated this way:
 ```bash
 #First adding a column to the jaccard_matrix output file by expression the fraction of shared BX tags over all BX tag combinations - c12 = c11/(c10*c9)
 zcat hmel2.5.10k_win.Hmel2*.sites.jaccard_matrix.gz | cut -f 1-11 | awk 'BEGIN {OFS="\t"}; {$12 = $11/($10*$9); print $0}' | datamash median 12